-- (2) (a) Each entry in the log book, other than such an entry as is referred to in sub-paragraphs (d)(ii) of paragraph 1, (d)(ii) of paragraph 2 or (a)(ii) of paragraph 3, of the Sixth Schedule, shall be made as soon as practicable after the occurrence to which it relates, and in relation to maintenance within 7 days of the completion of maintenance. - (b) Each entry in the log book, being such an entry as is referred to in sub-paragraphs (d)(ii) of paragraph 2 or (d)(ii) of paragraph 3, of the Sixth Schedule, shall be made upon each occasion that any maintenance, overhaul, repair, replacement, modification or inspection is undertaken on the engine or propeller, as the case may be.

-- (3) Entries in a log book may refer to other documents, which shall be clearly identified, and any other document so referred to shall be deemed for the purposes of these Regulations to be part of the log book. - (4) It shall be the duty of the owner or operator of every aircraft in respect of which log books are required to be kept as aforesaid to keep them or cause them to be kept in accordance with the foregoing provisions of this regulation. - (5) Subject to regulation 71, a log book shall be preserved by the operator of the aircraft until a date 2 years after the aircraft, the engine or the variable pitch propeller, as the case may be, has been destroyed or has been permanently withdrawn from use.
+- (2) (a) Each entry in the log book, other than such an entry as is referred to in paragraph 1(d)(ii), 2(d)(ii) or 3(d)(ii) of Schedule 6, shall be made as soon as practicable after the occurrence to which it relates, and in relation to maintenance within 7 days of the completion of maintenance. - (b) Each entry in the log book, being such an entry as is referred to in paragraph 2(d)(ii) or 3(d)(ii), of Schedule 6, shall be made upon each occasion that any maintenance, overhaul, repair, replacement, modification or inspection is undertaken on the engine or propeller, as the case may be. - (3) Entries in a log book may refer to other documents, which shall be clearly identified, and any other document so referred to is deemed for the purposes of these Regulations to be part of the log book. - (4) It shall be the duty of the owner or operator of every aircraft in respect of which log books are required to be kept as aforesaid to keep them or cause them to be kept in accordance with the foregoing provisions of this regulation. - (5) Subject to regulation 71, a log book shall be preserved by the operator of the aircraft until a date 2 years after the aircraft, the engine or the variable pitch propeller, as the case may be, has been destroyed or has been permanently withdrawn from use.

-Aircraft weight schedule.
+Aircraft weight schedule

-- 19. (1) Every aircraft in respect of which a certificate of airworthiness issued or rendered valid under these Regulations is in force shall be weighed, and the position of its centre of gravity determined, at such times and in such manner as the Director may require or approve in the case of that aircraft. - (2) Upon the aircraft being weighed, the operator of the aircraft shall prepare a weight schedule showing - - (a) either the basic weight of the aircraft, that is to say, the weight of the aircraft empty together with the weight of unusable fuel and unusable oil in the aircraft and of such items of equipment as are indicated in the weight schedule, or such other weight as may be approved by the Director in the case of that aircraft; and - (b) either the position of the centre of gravity of the aircraft when the aircraft contains only the items included in the basic weight or such other position of the centre of gravity as may be approved by the Director in the case of that aircraft.

-(3) Subject to regulation 71, the weight schedule shall be preserved by the operator of the aircraft until a date 6 months following the next occasion on which the aircraft is weighed for the purposes of this regulation.
+19. (1) Every aircraft in respect of which a certificate of airworthiness issued or rendered valid under these Regulations is in force shall be weighed, and the position of its centre of gravity determined, at such times and in such manner as the Director may require or approve in the case of that aircraft.

+- (2) Upon the aircraft being weighed, the operator of the aircraft shall prepare a weight schedule showing - (a) either the basic weight of the aircraft, that is to say, the weight of the aircraft empty together with the weight of unusable fuel and unusable oil in the aircraft and of such items of equipment as are indicated in the weight schedule, or such other weight as may be approved by the Director in the case of that aircraft; and - (b) either the position of the centre of gravity of the aircraft when the aircraft contains only the items included in the basic weight or such other position of the centre of gravity as may be approved by the Director in the case of that aircraft. - (3) Subject to regulation 71, the weight schedule shall be preserved by the operator of the aircraft until a date 6 months following the next occasion on which the aircraft is weighed for the purposes of this regulation.

-Access and inspection for airworthiness purposes.
+Access and inspection for airworthiness purposes